 (4) Operating a bicycle abreast of another bicycle except where authorized by the superintendent.

 It’s not clear where this mis-guided rule comes from.
 Where applicable, bicyclists are required by federal rules to ride single file; this is not a conflict, just pointless, when a lane is too narrow to share bicyclists (any number of bicyclists, including one) may legally, and should, control the lane, while motorists who wish to travel faster may change lanes to pass when safe.
 See, e.g. the Natchez-Trace Parkway where BMUFL/CLtP signage was added in early 2017 to remind drivers that a bicyclist is entitled to use the entire lane.
 This was kindof interesting; Natchez Trace Parkway Bicycle Planning Study published in 2016.
-The study recommends erasing the SLMs.
+The study recommends erasing the SLMs. (no mention of the Natchez would be complete without mentioning this sad-sack, Marshall Neely III who went to jail after running down a bicyclist)

 Federal Mandatory Sidepath Rule